Home > Guides > Best budget channel strips: Get a classic sound without breaking the bank

 The UV1 is an interesting piece of gear.
 It’s a 192kHz single channel interface with onboard compressor, de-esser, enhancer, and a gate/expander.
 This means you can process up the signal on the front end without using plugins, which frees up system resources.

 Where it really shines is in the single channel Midas preamp.
-It’s clean and articulate, and takes plugins well so you can add some character with plugins.
+It’s clean and articulate, and takes plugins well so you can add some extra character.
 Flexible monitoring lets you blend between the input signal and playback for the perfect balance.

 The biggest downside is that it’s only a single channel, but for a lot of home studios that’s not really an issue.
 It only takes up a single rack space, so it’s as ergonomic as it is efficient.